 - Advise a person of their constitutional rights.

 - Notify whether or not a person is eligible to be released on bond, and the amount of the bond

 - Advise the person of their right to an attorney.
 If requesting a court appointed attorney the form is available at the court or you can click on the link below:

 If arrested for a felony, normally the arraignment follows the day after the arrest.
 Felony arraignments are held before a judge or magistrate who sets the case for a felony pre-trial within approximately one week and a preliminary examination within 14 calendar days following arraignment.
 If eligible and able to post bond, a person is released to appear on the next scheduled date.
 If not eligible for a bond or unable to post the set bond, a person is remanded to the county jail until the scheduled preliminary examination date.

 For individuals arraigned on felony charges, the felony pretrial is the next step of the legal process.
 The defendant must appear at the pretrial hearing.
 An individual has the right to be represented by legal counsel at this hearing.
 You may hire your own attorney, or if you are indigent, you may petition the court for a court appointed attorney.
-Forms are available at the court or you can click on the link above.
+Forms are available at the court or you can click here.